Janos95/Phasefields/exact_geodesics/readme.txt

 Limitations and known issues.

 The mesh should be edge-connected.
 I.e. for every two faces of the mesh there should exist a connecting path on the surface of the mesh that does not go through any vertex.
 This property implies the simple connectivity of the mesh.
-In particular, there should be no vertices that are not used by any of the triangles.
+In particular, there should be no vertices that are not used by any of the indices.

 There is a list of possible features and improvements that could be done to the algorithm.
 - Memory is currently a bottleneck for large meshes.
 In theory, it is possible to overcome it if all destinations are known BEFORE the propagation step.